 “It’s been really great, and especially at a time where I didn’t feel the need to be settled anywhere,” she said.
 “And I wanted to kind of look all over and see if there was any place that really spoke to me.”

 The next day, she rinses the strips and beats them into pulp with two wooden hammers for at least an hour (traditional methods call for two to five).
-The pulp is transferred to a wooden vat and filled with water, and a mucilage to suspend the pulp.
+The pulp is transferred to a wooden vat and filled with water and a mucilage to suspend the pulp.
 With both hands, she takes a bamboo screen and moves it through the vat in a specific rhythm.
-She lifts the screen out of the vat and places it onto a couching (pronounced ku-ching) table.
+She lifts the screen out of the vat and places it onto a couching (pronounced Ku-ching) table.
 She pulls the screen away to reveal a thin layer of wet paper, pulls the screen away and marks the paper like a bookmark with a ribbon.
-She then places her bamboo screen back into the water and begins again.
+She then places the bamboo screen back into the water and begins again.

 Eventually, she will take her stack and brush them up on a wall to dry.